The internal languages of univalent categories: Conclusion

 \section{Conclusion}

 In this paper, we set out to prove internal language theorems for various classes of univalent categories.
-We started by arguing that comprehension categories give a suitable categorical structure for interpreting dependent type theory in univalent foundations (\Cref{sec:models}) while categories with families do not.
-After that we proceeded to prove analogous of the theorems by \citeauthor{clairambault:2014}~(\citeyear[Theorem 6.1]{clairambault:2014}) for univalent categories (\Cref{constr:biequiv,constr:lccc-biequiv}), and we extended these theorems to various classes of toposes in \Cref{sec:topos}.
+We started by arguing that comprehension categories give a suitable categorical structure for interpreting dependent type theory in univalent foundations (\Cref{sec:models}) while categories with families do not, and we constructed the univalent bicategories of full comprehension categories (\Cref{def:disp-bicat-full-comp-cat}) and DFL comprehension categories (\Cref{def:dfl-comp-cat}).
+After that we proved internal language theorems for univalent categories (\Cref{constr:biequiv,constr:lccc-biequiv}) and extensions to various classes of toposes (\Cref{exa:internal-language-topos}), including elementary toposes with a universe (\Cref{constr:topos-universe-biequiv}).

 Univalence simplified our constructions and proofs, because univalent categories are identified up to adjoint equivalence.
 As a consequence, we did not use split fibrations, which simplified \Cref{constr:finlim-to-compcat}.
 In addition, we frequently had to transfer structure and properties along equivalences in our constructions, which we can do for free for univalent categories.
 Univalence also simplified the proofs of \Cref{prop:pointwise-adj-equiv,prop:dfl-compcat-adjequiv}.